Talk With an Expert

 SANS INSTITUTE PRIVACY POLICY

-SANS also operates its Global Information Assurance Certification (“GIAC”) programs and academic programs offered through the SANS Technical Institute (“STI”).
+SANS also operates the Global Information Assurance Certification (“GIAC”) program and academic programs through the SANS Technology Institute (“STI”).

 When we refer to “Websites” we mean www.sans.org as well as the other websites that we operate and that link to this Policy.
-Note that GIAC has its own privacy policy at www.giac.org/legal/privacy, and STI has its own Privacy Policy at www.sans.edu/privacy.
+Note that GIAC has its own privacy policy at www.giac/privacy, and STI has its own privacy policy at www.sans.edu/privacy.
 This Policy does not apply to personal information collected and processed by GIAC or STI.

 We need to process personal information to provide services to you.
-Sometimes, we provide your personal information to third parties to help us provide our services.
-If you are not willing to provide your personal information and have it disclosed to third parties in accordance with this Privacy Policy, you may not be able to use our services.
+Sometimes, we provide your personal information to third parties, including SANS affiliate organizations such as GIAC and STI, to help us provide our services.
+If you are not willing to provide your personal information and have it disclosed to third parties in accordance with this Policy, you may not be able to use our services.

 Basis of Processing